RebRut03/School_District_Analysis/README.md

 ## School District Analysis - Summary:
 There were only 461 THS students in ninth grade which makes up about 1% of the total student count so overall there wasn't a significant change to the outputs when the ninth graders were removed.

-- When the THS 9th grade NaNs were included, the percentage passed drops drastically.
+- When the THS ninth grade NaNs were included, the percentage passed dropped drastically.
 This would make sense because you're counting the same number of students, but not the scores.
 See the screenshots:

   - Average Math: 66.9%, Average Reading: 69.7%, Overall Passing: 65.1%